-2.1.
-Macro-economic developments and impact on employment and migration
+A. Macro-economic developments and impact on employment and migration

 Like other former Republics of the Soviet Union, Armenia experienced a period of substantial economic decline in the early 1990s, in the wake of its independence, possibly characterized by the largest GDP decline recorded in the region (-40% in 1992), and further amplified by the aftermath of the Nagorno-Karabakh conflict.
-Unlike other CIS countries, however, Armenia2 saw an early rebound of GDP, with annual growth of about 5.9% in the period 1994-2001.
+Unlike other CIS countries, however, Armenia saw an early rebound of GDP, with annual growth of about 5.9% in the period 1994-2001.
 This was widely seen as dividend for the strong implementation of the reform and liberalization policies that led to control over inflation and fiscal outcomes.
 Between 2001 and 2008, prudent fiscal management helped to limit the fiscal deficit to 2.5% of GDP or less.
 Public debt shrank from 46% of GDP in 2001 to 16% in 2008, while the stock of debt nearly doubled to reach US\$1.9 billion by 2008.

 Net FDI inflows also increased as a share of GDP, from 3.3% in 2001 to 8.1% in 2008.
 The current account deficit decreased from 8% of GDP in 2001 to 1.3% in 2006, before quickly rising again to 11.5% in 2008, on account of a widening trade deficit.
-Mirroring this deterioration in the trade balance, gross remittance inflows almost doubled between 2006 and 2008 to reach USD
+Mirroring this deterioration in the trade balance, gross remittance inflows almost doubled between 2006 and 2008 to reach USD 1.1 billion.
+Economic growth accelerated after 2000 (Figure 1) until 2008 (average growth close to 12% per year), when the onset of the economic crisis severely hit Armenia through a substantial decline in remittances and exports (the output decline in 2009 was close to 15%, one of the highest in the region).
+Growth has since rebounded, but at more modest rates.

-2The main economic indicators of Armenia are presented in Box1.
+&lt;sup>2The main economic indicators of Armenia are presented in Box1.